inkarkat/vim-CmdlineSpecialEdits/README.md

                             the end of the line.
 Like c_CTRL-U, but in the other direction.
 Like D, but in command-line mode.

+    CTRL-G !
+Toggle a [!] after the closest previous command.
+                            When used on an empty command line, recalls the previous command-line from history first.

     CTRL-G '                Change symbolic ranges like '<,'> to the actual line numbers, and vice versa.
 Also corrects addressing out of bounds (<= 0 and larger than the last line number)